 Individual sources can be highlighted by selecting them from the "Source" menu item.
 This is useful for identifying which points go with which sources and to see if there is any source specific systematic behavior.
-Using this feature is how the fact that Taurus-A sticks out was discovered in the Tsukuba data.
-Highlighting can be turned off by selecting the "No Source" option.

 7.7 Viewing the raw data